Melatonin as a medication and supplement: Pharmacodynamics

+Normal melatonin production is approximately 30 μg (0.03 mg) per day/night.
+In adults in temperate zones, the onset of melatonin secretion is around 21:00 to 22:00 h, the peak is around 02:00 to 04:00 h, and the offset is around 07:00 to 09:00 h.
+There is marked variability (e.g., 10-fold) in melatonin secretion and levels between individuals.
+Melatonin levels may decline with age.
+Doses of melatonin even above 300 μg (0.3 mg) have been shown to produce supraphysiological melatonin levels.
+Usual doses of exogenous melatonin of 1 to 12 mg produce circulating melatonin concentrations that are 10 to 100 times higher than endogenous peak levels, which remain elevated for 4 to 8 hours.
+Melatonin levels with Circadin, an approved 4-mg controlled-release pharmaceutical drug, are also supraphysiological.
+Clinical studies have found melatonin to have maximal effectiveness and the fewest side effects at a once-nightly dose of 0.3 mg.
+In elderly people, this dose resulted in similar melatonin spikes in magnitude and duration to those that occur in healthy young people.

 Pharmacokinetics

 Absorption

-The bioavailability of melatonin is between 2.5 and 50%.
+The oral bioavailability of melatonin ranges between 2.5% and 50%.
+In one study, the bioavailability of melatonin ranged from 10% to 56% between different individuals, with an average of 33%.
+A systematic review found that the bioavailability of melatonin was approximately 15%, with a range across studies of 9% to 33%.

 Melatonin is rapidly absorbed and distributed, reaching peak plasma concentrations after 60 minutes of administration, and is then eliminated.
-Usual doses of exogenous melatonin of 1 to 12mg produce melatonin concentrations 10 to 100times higher than endogenous peak levels.
+A single 0.5 mg dose of melatonin achieved peak melatonin levels ranging between 2 and 395 nmol/L between different individuals.

 Distribution

 The plasma protein binding of melatonin is approximately 60%.
 It is mainly bound to albumin, α1-acid glycoprotein, and high-density lipoprotein.

 The membrane transport proteins that move melatonin across a membrane include, but are not limited to, glucose transporters, including GLUT1, and the proton-driven oligopeptide transporters PEPT1 and PEPT2.

 Metabolism

 Melatonin is metabolized in the liver by cytochrome P450 enzyme CYP1A2 to 6-hydroxymelatonin.
 Metabolites are conjugated with sulfuric acid or glucuronic acid for excretion in the urine.
 Some of the metabolites formed via the reaction of melatonin with a free radical include cyclic 3-hydroxymelatonin, N1-acetyl-N2-formyl-5-methoxykynuramine (AFMK), and N1-acetyl-5-methoxykynuramine (AMK).